nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/ip_network.md

 ### Read-Only

 - `cidrs` (List of String) list of cidrs included in the network
+- `countries` (List of String) list of countries included in the network
 - `description` (String)
 - `id` (String) The ID of this resource.
 - `name` (String)